 But one of the biggest challenges you face is how to get adequate daily servings of these nutritious vegetables.

-Virtually, every health authority recommends you consume at least five servings of both fruits and vegetables per day.
-Yet, very few people actually satisfy this requirement with sufficient amounts.
-Even I find myself challenged to do this consistently.
+Many health experts recommend consuming at least five servings of vegetables per day.
+Yet, very few people actually meet this daily challenge.

-Well, there’s a simple solution to this perplexing problem.
-It not only can help you get the nutritious veggies you need, but it can also make them more enjoyable.
+Fortunately, there’s a simple solution that can not only help you get the nutritious vegetables you need, but it may also make them more enjoyable for you to consume.